background

 Object Eraser in Live Photos and AI features

-The last feature we know about is Object Eraser in Live Photos.
+The last feature is Object Eraser in Live Photos.
 AI photo editing tools have come a long way, and Vivo is extending its capabilities by allowing users to remove objects from Live Photos.
 For those unaware, Live Photos is when a phone takes a short video and then selects the best possible frame from the video.

 Image Credit: Vivo